Skip to content

 Florida’s dynasty hopes are real.
 Only four teams have won three straight Cups in NHL history.
 The last?
 The New York Islanders from 1980-83.
 Before that, you have to go back to the Canadiens’ run from 1976-79.

 The salary cap era makes three-peating nearly impossible.
 Tampa Bay came closest with back-to-back titles in 2020-21.
-The Panthers would cement themselves among hockey’s all-time great teams with another championship.
+But with Florida sitting at 63 points and well out of the playoff race, the three-peat dream appears to be over.

 NHL Teams Searching for Their First Stanley Cup